christianThardy/christianThardy.github.io/tom-interpretability.md

 There are key interactions and patterns that we can see backed by qualitative evidence.

 Circuit components have complementary timing in the way they activate across the sequence.
-The location state activates early, nsubj-1 and nsubj-2 states activate more strongly in middle and later layers, showing a clear temporal progression of information processing.
-Components complement each other during belief processing.
-Belief states and inhibition head clusters show complementary patterns; one tracks beliefs, and the other tracks what's not believed.
+The action-location state activates strongly in middle and later layers, components complement each other during belief processing, subject states and inhibition head clusters show complementary patterns; they tracks beliefs, and the other tracks what's not believed.
 Components are processed sequentially.
 Previous token heads provide steady baseline processing, induction heads build up activations over the sequence, and copy suppression prevents simple copying at end.

 Out of 175 total attention heads in Gemma-2-2B's attention mechanism, there are 28 that display a significant increase in ToM performance when isolated, and a significant decrease in model performance when they are ablated.
+This is not an isolated result.
 In a separate study, element-wise analysis of LLM neurons have been found to show increased firing rates for isolated sets of neurons when performing ToM tasks when compared to isolated human neurons that show consistent fire rates across similar false-belief tasks<sub>[<a href="https://arxiv.org/pdf/2309.01660" title="Jamali" rel="nofollow">22</a>]</sub>.
 In both cases showing modularity and a parallel to the human brain.

 From the perspective of this task, copy suppression helps the model maintain separate representations between what is actually true (reality) and what is believed to be true (beliefs), and this has several implications for AI alignment.
 Because the model has learned to maintain distinct representations and track multiple potentially conflicting “versions of reality” this highlights the capability for nuanced reasoning—understanding different perspectives, and possibly even lying.
 Investigating inhibition and suppression mechanisms might be crucial for understanding how models might deceive, but these same capabilities could be incredibly useful for alignment research.
 For example, they could help with: